Racial and Ethnic Diversity in Elite Ballet Companies

 The journey of Black dancers in elite ballet companies is marked by progress and ongoing challenges.
 In 2023, the Pacific Northwest Ballet reported that 20% of its dancers identified as Black, showcasing a significant step toward diversity.
 Similarly, the Boston Ballet reported that 11.11% of its dancers identified as Black in the same year.

 Despite these positive steps, Black dancers continue to face systemic racism and barriers within the ballet world.
-The story of Fentroy, the only African American woman in Boston Ballet, reflects the resilience required to navigate these challenges.
+The story of Fentroy, the only African American woman in the Boston Ballet, reflects the resilience required to navigate these challenges.

 Her journey from the Dance Theatre of Harlem to her current role is a testament to the need for continued efforts to support and uplift Black dancers in elite ballet companies, including the New York City Ballet.
 Ballet Austin is also actively participating in initiatives like Project Plié to improve representation and outreach efforts within their community.